 The setup is a 4 out 1 in offense.
 One player is at the hi-post and will remain in the hi-post throughout the offense.
 The ball will start in the center of the court.
 One side of the court will have one player and the other side will have two players.
 The first pass will go to the side of the court with only one player.
 This requires the single player to get open.
 This is the only part of the offense that has a player working by themselves to do something offensively.
 After this pass, the offense will be working together to get open and create shots.
 After the first pass…

 The hi-post turns and sets a screen for the opposite wing to cut to the basket.
 This cut will happen over and over again.
 The offense relies on the defense to eventually get lost and the cutter will come open for an easy layup.
 If the defense ball watches or does not get over into a midline position then the cutter will come open off the screen.
-The cutter usually will not come open off the first screen so the offense has to continue.
+The cutter usually will not come open off of the first hi-post screen so the offense has to continue.

 After the cut, two things happen.
 The hi-post screener(5) flashes back to the ball.
 If their defender drops to help on the cutter then they will sometimes be open for a pass and shot at the foul line.
 If the cutter off the screen comes open then the next possession or two will have the hi post man open on the flash.

 This might be the most important part of the offense.
 After the cutter, flash, and interchange the offense is back in basically the same setup as the initial start.
-The cutter(3) steps out away from the block after their cut.
+The forward(3) steps out away from the block after their cut.
 Now the ball must reverse and reverse fast.
-The reversal being fast helps to change the point of attack as well as does not give the defense the time to react to the swing.
-The offense is designed to get the ball to one side by itself without any other offensive or defensive player and then occupy all defense on the backside while screening for 1 player to come open running towards the ball.
-Without a quick swing pass, the defense can jump to the midline preventing the cutter coming open.

 Now the offense is going to repeat.
-The 5 is setting a screener for the 2 man to cut to the basket.
+The center(5) is setting a screener for the guard(2) to cut to the basket.
 The offense is looking for this cut to be open for a layup.
 Since the offense repeats, the offensive team can keep running the offense until this cut is open.
-This is where a team can slow the game down and limit possessions.
-A team at a skill disadvantage should want to limit possessions and keep the score as low as possible.
-This offense has the ability to reduce the number of possessions in a game.

 An added wrinkle is having a certain player post after the cut for an isolation post feed.
-If an offensive player has an advantage in size then this isolation post might be a nice addition to take advantage of the size difference.
+If an offensive player has an advantage in size then this isolation post might be a nice addition to take advantage of that size difference.

 Conclusion

-This offense is a great offense to use when the players are not at a high skill level.
-It still involves a lot a movement, passing, and cutting.
-I would not use this offense with every team but their are teams out there who would benefit from running this offense.
-It does not need players to create their own shot.
-It does not rely on outside shooting.
 It does take some time for players to learn the timing of the pass to the cuts.
 And the biggest issue I have seen with this offense is the ability of the players to see their teammate coming open off the screen and make a good pass to them for a layup.
 If the players are not highly skilled then they may not see the open cutter early enough for a pass.
-However, the players will get better at seeing the open cutter.
-Once the players start to see the open cutter earlier than the layups will increase.